 Action Description: LREBG funds are used to support the salaries of Student Family Services Coordinators (SFSCs) and the Director of Pupil Services.
 These roles are critical to improving student recruitment and retention, increasing family engagement, and supporting historically underserved student groups.
-The SFSCs organize workshops, facilitate advisory councils, and connect families, especially those with foster youth, English Learners, socio-economically disadvantaged students and African American students, to community resources.
+The SFSCs organize workshops, facilitate advisory councils, and connect families, especially those with foster youth, English Learners, Students with Disabilities and socio-economically disadvantaged students to community resources.
 This use aligns with LREBG's allowable uses related to student re-engagement and community partnerships and addresses identified needs for stronger family-school partnerships and equitable access to services.

-Rationale Based on Needs Assessment: Our needs assessment highlighted higher rates of chronic absenteeism, lower levels of engagement among families of African American students and Students with Disabilities, and a need for more robust recruitment and retention systems.
+Rationale Based on Needs Assessment: Our needs assessment highlighted higher rates of chronic absenteeism and lower levels of engagement among families of English Learners, and a need for more robust recruitment and retention systems.
 The SFSC and Director of Pupil Services roles directly respond to these needs by addressing barriers to enrollment, engagement, and attendance through a combination of individualized support, strategic outreach, and community partnerships.